 I opened my private practice in 2014, and provide counseling services in the Hillsborough area.
 While working in private practice I decided to become certified as a mindfulness meditation teacher.
 I discovered Tara Brach in 2009, started attending retreats with her and other teachers, and eventually completed a 2-year teacher training program taught by Tara Brach and Jack Kornfield.

 I have found the practice of meditation to be incredibly helpful in my own life.
 I really enjoy working with individuals who are interested in meditation as part of the counseling process.

 I consider my counseling style to be kind and direct, practical and infused with a healthy dose of humor.
 My training was rooted in Person-Centered Counseling.
 This theory trusts that you have the answers within you.
 I offer awareness and compassion practices in my work to help you see this for yourself.
 Our own wisdom can be obscured by cloudy, negative thinking.

 I am familiar with and have experience in using a variety of counseling approaches (Existential, Cognitive-Behavioral, Narrative, Solution-Focused, Mindfulness-Based, 12-Steps), and will tailor my approach to suit your needs.
 My approach is also influenced by my interest in contemplative spirituality.

 While originally from California, I have lived in Texas, Rhode Island, Indiana, Pennsylvania, and Virginia.
 North Carolina has been my home since 1993.

-Meditation (or simply sitting quietly) is a regular part of my day, and I also share my practice with a weekly meditation group.
-I enjoy a good cup of coffee, hiking and backpacking, reading and writing, live music, and playing in a local adult ice hockey league.
+Meditation (or simply sitting quietly) is a regular part of my day.
+I also enjoy a good cup of coffee, hiking and backpacking, reading and writing, live music, and playing in a local adult ice hockey league.